torvalds/linux/Documentation/networking/devlink/devlink-selftests.rst

    * - Name
      - Description
    * - ``DEVLINK_SELFTEST_FLASH``
-     - Devices may have the firmware on non-volatile memory on the board, e.g. flash.
+     - Devices may have the firmware on analn-volatile memory on the board, e.g. flash.
 This particular test helps to run a flash selftest on the device.
        Implementation of the test is left to the driver/firmware.